MythicAgents/freyja/README.md

 Now, you might be wondering _when_ should you or a user do this to properly add your agent to their Mythic instance.
 There's no wrong answer here, just depends on your preference.
 The three options are:

-* Mythic is already up and going, then you can run the install script and just direct that agent's containers to start (i.e. `sudo ./mythic-cli payload start agentName` and if that agent has its own special C2 containers, you'll need to start them too via `sudo ./mythic-cli c2 start c2profileName`).
+* Mythic is already up and going, then you can run the install script and just direct that agent's containers to start (i.e. `sudo ./mythic-cli start agentName` and if that agent has its own special C2 containers, you'll need to start them too via `sudo ./mythic-cli start c2profileName`).
-* Mythic is already up and going, but you want to minimize your steps, you can just install the agent and run `sudo ./mythic-cli mythic start`.
+* Mythic is already up and going, but you want to minimize your steps, you can just install the agent and run `sudo ./mythic-cli start`.
 That script will first _stop_ all of your containers, then start everything back up again.
 This will also bring in the new agent you just installed.
-* Mythic isn't running, you can install the script and just run `sudo ./mythic-cli mythic start`.
+* Mythic isn't running, you can install the script and just run `sudo ./mythic-cli start`.

 ## Documentation